Updated April 3, 2020

 The tips aren’t the easiest to find–it took us a couple hours to go over a few years of updates.
 But they are there, and they are good.
 Not only for writers looking to submit their work to the column, but also for writers looking to submit their work to ANY publication or site that strives for quality content.

 You can view all thirty-nine of Jones’ submission tips (as of November 23, 2015), along with some other interesting pieces of writing advice we picked up from their shares, here:

-(↑↑↑ That right there is a link to a regularly updated Google Doc of Jones’ advice, collected by the team here at CYC.
-It was last updated 8/9/2018.)
+(↑↑↑ That right there is a link to a regularly updated Google Doc of advice from Modern Love editor Daniel Jones and his team, collected by our team here at CYC.
+It was last updated April 3, 2020.)